IQBigBang/swarm-ir/drafts/control_flow_1.md

 1. Introduce an `if_else` instruction.
 It takes two arguments: `then: BlockIdx` and `else: Option<BlockIdx>`.
-The semantics: if the value popped of the stack is an integer one, transfer control flow to the *then* block.
-If it's an integer zero, transfer to the *else* block, or to the next instruction if *else* is None.
+The semantics: if the value popped of the stack is a non-zero integer, transfer control flow to the *then* block.
+If it's zero, transfer to the *else* block, or to the next instruction if *else* is None.